TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 | 83a4 | Hire reporter for showbiz desk | 7b7e | 2 | open |
 | af34 | Girder needs replacing | 35e9 | 3 | open | | | | | 42 | | | | | | | | Approved

-with an attribute definition table which defines which column is used to store that definition's value :
+with an attribute definition table which specifies which column is used to store that definition's value :

 | id | name | project | num | type | column |
 |-|-|-|-|-|-|